stacks-network/docs/src/pages/write-smart-contracts/public-registry-tutorial.md

 ### Step 3: Filter for successful contract calls

-Contract calls could fail with an error, e.g. if the public url is too long.
+Contract calls could fail with an error, for example if the public url is too long.
 The transactions should be filtered for successful contract calls:

 ```js
 const contractCallsOnly = r => {